Petit Larceny (Shoplifting)

 Mr. Louie spends the majority of his time in misdemeanor defense.

 Petit larceny (pronounced petty larceny) is defined under VA Code § 18.2-96.
 That statute explains that petit larceny includes committing “simple larceny not from the person of another of goods and chattels of the value of less than $500.”
+The threshold will be increased to $1,000 on July 1, 2020.
 As a Class 1 misdemeanor, the punishment can include up to 1 year in jail and up to a $2,500 file.
 The rules are different rules for when the goods are taken from the person of another.

 If the value of the goods is $500 or more, it would fall under the grand larceny statute defined under VA Code § 18.2-95.
-In that case, the punishment can include “imprisonment in a state correctional facility for not less than one nor more than twenty years or, in the discretion of the jury or court trying the case without a jury, be confined in jail for a period not exceeding twelve months or fined not more than $2,500, either or both.”
+That threshold will be increased to $1,000 on July 1, 2020.
+For grand larceny, the punishment can include “imprisonment in a state correctional facility for not less than one nor more than twenty years or, in the discretion of the jury or court trying the case without a jury, be confined in jail for a period not exceeding twelve months or fined not more than $2,500, either or both.”